 The whole scenario of guest blogging has changed.
 The guest bloggers are no longer small-time bloggers who wish to get exposure to their sites for additional traffic.

-As the popularity of guest blogging increased across the Internet, more and more people are realising that guest blogging is a free and easy way to get back links to websites.
-It was better than paying for advertising on top blogs – a 30 day banner might cost you $500, while an excellent guest post will get you a free back link for life!
+As the popularity of guest blogging increased across the Internet, more and more people are realizing that guest blogging is a free and easy way to get backlinks to websites.
+It was better than paying for advertising on top blogs – a 30-day banner might cost you $500, while an excellent guest post will get you a free backlink for life!

 A whole new industry has developed around guest blogging.
-Guest blogging has provided a new business model for freelance writers, copywriters, SEO agencies, Internet marketing firms, and in general people looking for free back links from top websites.
-Several popular guest blogging communities have evolved which bring together article writers and guest blogging blogs.
+Guest blogging has provided a new business model for freelance writers, copywriters, SEO agencies, Internet marketing firms, and in general people looking for free backlinks from top websites.
+Several popular guest blogging communities have evolved which brings together article writers and guest blogging blogs.

-The new guest bloggers are professional writers, professional search engine optimising specialists, companies looking for free back links from high PR sites, and are not keen on exposure to writing but only to get high PR back links for free from clean, reputed, authority websites.
+The new guest bloggers are professional writers, professional search engine optimizing specialists, companies looking for free backlinks from high PR sites, and are not keen on exposure to writing but only to get high PR backlinks for free from clean, reputed, authority websites.

-Over the years, we found that guest bloggers profile changed completely.
-Guest bloggers blogged on behalf of their clients (who paid them to get links) and were more keen to get back links of their choice, and do follow links is what they always wanted.
-Popular blogs continued to implement strict linking policies, but declining / rejecting guest posts was not taken politely as before.
+Over the years, we found that the guest bloggers profile changed completely.
+Guest bloggers blogged on behalf of their clients (who paid them to get links) and were keener to get backlinks of their choice, and do-follow links is what they always wanted.
+Popular blogs continued to implement strict linking policies, but declining/rejecting guest posts was not taken politely as before.